20. Real Love

 11. Something

-The second most covered Beatles song this side of "Yesterday", John's favorite track off Abbey Road, Paul's favorite George song period, the only George-written and sung A-side to go to number one in the US whilst in the band, plus one hellova beautiful ballad is "Something".
-Any and everyone can agree that by the time the Beatles began putting their final album Abbey Road together, George was very much on the level of his bandmates John and Paul, if not in quantity making the final cut, then easily in quality.
+The second most covered Beatles song this side of "Yesterday", John's favorite track off Abbey Road, Paul's favorite George Harrison song period, the only George-written and sung A-side to go to number one in the US whilst in the band, plus one hellova beautiful ballad is "Something".
+Any and everyone can agree that by the time that The Beatles began putting their final album Abbey Road together, George was on par with his bandmates John and Paul, if not in quantity making the final cut, then easily in quality.
 "Something" and "Here Comes the Sun" are arguably the two best songs on the album.
-George began toying with it as early as (The White Album) recording sessions and later claimed that he wrote it about both god and Pattie Boyd (Harrison), citing the love a woman as the same as the love of a higher power.
-George was a peace and love kind of guy the bulk of his life so, sure I buy it.
+George began toying with it as early as The Beatles (The White Album) recording sessions and later claimed that he wrote it about both god and Pattie Boyd (Harrison), citing the love a woman as the same as the love of a higher power.

-The second most covered Beatles song this side of "Yesterday", John's favorite track off Abbey Road, Paul's favorite George song period, the only George-written and sung A-side to go to number one in the US whilst in the band, plus one hellova beautiful ballad is "Something".
-Any and everyone can agree that by the time the Beatles began putting their final album Abbey Road together, George was very much on the level of his bandmates John and Paul, if not in quantity making the final cut, then easily in quality.
+The second most covered Beatles song this side of "Yesterday", John's favorite track off Abbey Road, Paul's favorite George Harrison song period, the only George-written and sung A-side to go to number one in the US whilst in the band, plus one hellova beautiful ballad is "Something".
+Any and everyone can agree that by the time that The Beatles began putting their final album Abbey Road together, George was on par with his bandmates John and Paul, if not in quantity making the final cut, then easily in quality.
 "Something" and "Here Comes the Sun" are arguably the two best songs on the album.
-George began toying with it as early as (The White Album) recording sessions and later claimed that he wrote it about both god and Pattie Boyd (Harrison), citing the love a woman as the same as the love of a higher power.
-George was a peace and love kind of guy the bulk of his life so, sure I buy it.
+George began toying with it as early as The Beatles (The White Album) recording sessions and later claimed that he wrote it about both god and Pattie Boyd (Harrison), citing the love a woman as the same as the love of a higher power.

 10. If I Needed Someone